rightson/nvim-dotfiles/README.md

 ## Configuration

 The main configuration file is `~/.config/nvim/init.lua`.
-You can modify this file to customize your Neovim experience further.
+You can create/update ~/.config/nvim/lua/local.lua` file to customize your Neovim experience further.

 ## Key Mappings